-1. Complete an initial description of the CSR model description by using a standardized form.
-The CSRQ Center developed the Model Description Form, a comprehensive survey instrument for compiling existing information about a CSR model, including mission, history, market share, costs to the school, and design of each of the CSR components as outlined by the U.S. Department of Education.
-For example, researchers gathered information about the CSR model's organization and governance, such as how the CSR model provides site-based autonomy, whether additional personnel are needed, and whether the CSR model requires changes to the structure of the school.
-For questions about professional development, researchers gathered information about which school personnel are required to attend professional development; what types of professional development are offered prior to, during, and after implementation; and what strategies are available to help a school build capacity to provide its own professional development.
-In all, researchers gathered information about the CSR model's organization and governance, professional development, technical assistance, curriculum, instruction, inclusion, technology, time and scheduling, instructional grouping, student assessment, data-based decision making, and parent, family, and community involvement.
+1. Complete an initial description of the ESP model by using a standardized form.
+The CSRQ Center developed the Model Description Form, a comprehensive survey instrument for compiling existing information about an ESP, including mission, history, market share, costs to the school, and design of each of the ESP model's components.
+For example, researchers gathered information about the ESP's organization and governance, such as how the ESP provides site-based autonomy, whether additional personnel are needed, and whether the ESP requires changes to the structure of the school.
+For questions about professional development, researchers gathered information about which school personnel are required to attend professional development, what types of professional development are offered prior to and during implementation, and what strategies are available to help a school build capacity to provide its own professional development.
+In all, researchers gathered information about the ESP's organization and governance; administrative services; professional development; technical assistance; curriculum; instruction; inclusion; technology; time and scheduling; instructional grouping; student assessment; data-based decision making; and parent, family, and community involvement.
 The researchers also requested benchmarks and explicit citations that link the model's design to a research base.
-The researchers completed this survey using the CSR model provider's Web site and other publicly available information.
+The researchers completed this form using the ESP's Web site and other publicly available information.

-- Conduct a phone conversation with the provider of the CSR model to verify previously gathered information.
+- 2. Conduct a phone conversation with the provider of the ESP model to verify previously gathered information.
 Conversations were structured around the Model Description Form (completed in step 1).
 On average, phone conversations lasted 90 minutes. - 3.
-Conduct phone conversations with three school principals who use the CSR model.
+Conduct phone conversations with three districts or charter authorizers who use or authorize the use of the ESP.
 The conversations verified information gathered in steps 1 and 2.
-Schools were randomly selected from a list provided by the CSR model's provider or through the SEDL CSR Award database.
+The districts or charter authorizers were randomly selected from a list provided by the ESP.
 The conversations were guided by the Model Description Form. - 4.
-Complete a final description of the CSR model by using a standardized form.
-The Model Description Form-Complete synthesized all sources of qualitative data gathered, such as the conversations with the model's provider and the three school principals and artifacts collected from the CSR model provider or schools.
+Complete a final description of the ESP by using a standardized form.
+The Model Description Form-Complete synthesized all sources of qualitative data gathered, such as the conversations with the model's provider, the three districts, or charter authorizers and artifacts collected from the ESP.
 The Model Description Form-Complete was checked for quality control twice to ensure that each item had 100% agreement between the two qualitative researchers.
 This form was then used to organize the data through the identification of core components.
-Core components are considered essential to the successful implementation of the model according to the CSRQ Center's standards.
-Additionally, these data were coded to answer several questions: - Is there a strong link between research and the CSR model?
+Core components are considered essential to successful implementation of the model according to the CSRQ Center's standards.
+Additionally, these data were coded to answer several questions: - Is there a strong link between research and the ESP's design? - Does the ESP track and support full implementation in all schools? - Does the ESP help schools allocate resources to implement the model?

-- Does the CSR model track and support full implementation in all schools? - Does the CSR model help schools allocate resources to implement the model? - Does the CSR model provide comprehensive training opportunities and supporting materials? - Does the CSR model develop the schools' internal capacity to provide professional development?
+- Does the ESP provide comprehensive training opportunities and supporting materials? - Does the ESP develop the schools' internal capacity to provide professional development?